ICI3D/MMED/info/index.md

 ## Course fees

-The course registration fee is in ZAR.
+The course registration fee is in ZAR 53 000.
 The fee includes room and board for the two weeks of the Clinic.
-Most years, a small number of scholarships are available.
+A small number of scholarships are available for course registration and travel.

 ## Venue

-MMED 2025 will be held at the African Institute of Mathematical Sceinces in Muizenberg, Cape Town, South Africa.
+MMED 2026 will be held at the African Institute of Mathematical Sceinces in Muizenberg, Cape Town, South Africa.

 ## Schedule